dustinpfister/blog_posts/_posts/js-operator-precedence.md

 layout: post
 categories: js
 id: 371
-updated: 2019-02-09 18:06:16
+updated: 2019-02-09 18:12:23
-version: 1.4
+version: 1.5
 ---

 When writing javaScript expressions knowing the order in which operations is important to make sure that desired results will always be achieved.
-So operator precedence or just simply the order of operations in javaScript is the order in which operations are preformed and in this post I will be covering some of the basics with this.
+So [operator precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence) or just simply the order of operations in javaScript is the order in which operations are preformed and in this post I will be covering some of the basics with this.

 <!-- more -->